Neem Oil: Benefits For Skin & Hair + More About The Underrated Ayurvedic Beauty Oil

 Neem oil uses.

 Today, neem oil has so, so many uses, from cosmetic purposes to traditional medicine and even pesticides.
-While it has traditionally been used for a wide range of medicinal purposes, today, it's used primarily in skin and hair care (although it's also been studied for use as a treatment for digestive disorders and certain STDs).
+While it has traditionally been used for a wide range of medicinal purposes, today, it's used primarily in skin and hair care.

 These uses have been studied to varying results, but researchers say that "neem deserves to be called a wonder plant."
 We'll go into more detail about neem's use for skin and hair below, but it's worth noting that research has found neem to possess antibacterial properties, as well as, in some cases, antiviral properties.
 Neem has also been studied as a possible treatment for several forms of cancer, including breast cancer, pancreatic cancer, and prostate cancer and as a treatment for snake venom.
 (To be clear, as of now, it's not a magical cure for cancer, but it is being looked into.)